jdsandifer/Portfolio/README.md

 **Java & Python**
 - [HackerRank Problems](https://github.com/jdsandifer/HackerRank/blob/master/README.md):
-Algorithms & time/space complexity (Big O) analysis practice with Java, Python, and JavaScript.
+Algorithms & time/space complexity (Big O) analysis with Java, Python, and JavaScript.
 - [Design Patterns](https://github.com/jdsandifer/DesignPatterns):
 Some Java implementations I add to from time to time to help keep patterns fresh in my mind and learn new ones.

 ## Related Skills

 - *Colemak:* I use this keyboard layout instead of the ubiquitous Qwerty default.
-Not only am I lessening the chance of typing related injuries and laying a foundation for improving my WPM, but it's more natural for me; it just feels like I'm more connected to the keyboard and my work.
+Not only am I lessening the chance of typing related injuries and laying a foundation for improving my typing speed, but it's more natural for me; it just feels like I'm more connected to the keyboard and my work.
 This also hightlights my tenacity as it was a difficult switch that took months, but I was commited to it once I did the research and decided it was worth the investment.

-- *Rubik's Cubes:* Solving them is an example of my problem solving skills.
-It also shows my ability to find the best existing solution to a problem based on specific criteria: I consulted online resources to re-learn the last step faster than I could have on my own and I chose the method (algorithm) to learn based on how easy it would be to remember because that's most important to me in maintaining the skill.
+- *Rubik's Cubes:* I learned to solve 90% of a Rubik's Cube on my own and then I consulted online resources to learn the last step faster than I could have on my own.
+I chose the method (algorithm) to learn based on how easy it would be to remember because that's most important to me in maintaining the skill.
+This shows my ability to find the best existing solution to a problem based on specific criteria and my discernment in choosing when it's better to go with someone else's solution than spend time creating my own.